WisamRamadan/M17-Credit_Risk_Analysis/README.md

 Precision scores were low for high risk loan and high for low risk ones.
 Recall scores were improved with 0.7 and 0.87 for high risk and low risk respectively.

 ## Summary:
-Based on the performance of these models,  BalancedRandomForestClassifier and EasyEnsembleClassifier models should be used to predict credit risk.I would recommend to use the EasyEnsembleClassifier model as it was the best model in terms of balanced score accuracy and recall scores.
+Based on the performance of these models, BalancedRandomForestClassifier and EasyEnsembleClassifier models should be used to predict credit risk.
+I would recommend to use the EasyEnsembleClassifier model as it was the best model in terms of balanced score accuracy and recall scores.